Schedule a free consultation

 CLEAR INSTITUTE SCOLIOSIS CORRECTION PROTOCOLS

 First, precision x-rays provide a 3-dimensional picture of the structure of the entire spine – not just the Big Curve.
-These x-rays are analyzed using scientific, reproducible methods that do not solely measure lateral deviation – as is the case with Cobb’s angle – but the entire spine in 3-dimensions, including rotation, which, as we will demonstrate later, is an integral factor in why a scoliosis develops.
+These x-rays are analyzed using scientific, reproducible methods that do not solely measure lateral deviation – as is the case with Cobb’s angle – but the entire spine in 3-dimensions, including rotation.
+Rotation of the spine is an integral factor in why a scoliosis develops.
 The lateral deviation component cannot be addressed until the abnormal rotation is corrected.

 Structure is correlated with function through the use of computerized dual inclinometry (range of motion) & algometry (muscle testing).
 According to the AMA Guides to the Evaluation of Permanent Impairment, 5th edition, this system is considered to be the “Gold Standard” for measuring function.